If goal alignment is enabled, the Alignment widget is available in the upper-right corner of the Create/Edit Goal page.

 - Goal Categories

 - Tasks and Targets

 When editing the goal alignment, a Do not align option is available.
 This allows the user to remove the existing alignment and choose to not align with another goal.

 Overwrite the following fields when aligning: Title, Description, Success Descriptors, Weight

-When this option is selected, the Title, Description, Success Descriptors, and Weight of the selected goal will overwrite the information that you have entered for your goal once you align with the selected goal.
+The Title, Description, Success Descriptors, and Weight of the selected goal will overwrite the information that you entered for your goal once you align with the selected goal.
 Also, the Start Date, Due Date, and Goal Perspective are overwritten by the information from the selected goal.